Yixun-Hu/Yixun-Hu.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi!
 I am Yixun Hu, a first-year Ph.D. student in ECE Department, Princeton University.
+I define myself as a full-stack engineer: from hardware design to software algorithms, my goal is to leverage existing technologies to serve society.

 Prior to Princeton, I obtained a bachelor's degree (B.Eng in EE) from Tsinghua University in 2025, where I worked with Prof. [Chen Jiang](https://web.ee.tsinghua.edu.cn/jiangchen/en/index.htm).
 I also had a great summer working with Prof. [Zhenan Bao](https://baogroup.stanford.edu/) at Stanford in 2024.